cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- Players that ate pie can't be woken until morning

 ### Church (E5)
 > Atop a slight rise, against the roots of the pillar stone that supports [[Castle Ravenloft]] stands a gray, sagging edifice of stone and wood.
 This church has obviously weathered the assaults of evil for centuries on end and is work and weary.
-A bell tower rises toward the back, and flickering light shines through holes in teh shingled roof.
-The rafters strain fee bly agains their load
+A bell tower rises toward the back, and flickering light shines through holes in the shingled roof.
+The rafters strain feebly against their load

+When approaching:
+> The heavy wooden doors of the church are covered with claw marks and scarred by fire.

+- The village pries, [[Donavich]], lives here
+- Other Barovians shun the church

 ### Cemetery (E6)
 > A fence of wrought iron with a rusty gate encloses a rectangular plot of land behind the dilapidated church.
 Tightly packed gravestones shrouded by fog bear the names of souls long passed.
 All seems quiet.